juju/docs/src/en/getting-started.md

 # Getting started with Juju

-??????
-Blurb about what Juju is ??????
-Juju works with public clouds, private clouds, MAAS, and LXD.

-(Juju as a Service)

-One such machine, the *controller*, acts as the central management node on a per-cloud basis.
-This guide foregoes the need to create a controller through the use of *JAAS*, the graphical online controller.

-## JAAS
+Juju is an open source application modelling tool.
+With it, you can deploy, configure, scale, and operate your software on public and private clouds.
+In so doing, Juju creates machines in the cloud you've chosen to use.
+One such machine, the *controller*, acts as the central management node for that cloud.

+This guide will introduce you to Juju through the use of *JAAS* (Juju as a Service).
+JAAS is a web application that is equipped with everything you need to start using Juju, including a controller.

-JAAS supports the following public clouds: [Amazon AWS][clouds-aws], [Google GCE][clouds-gce], and [Microsoft Azure][clouds-azure].
-An account with one of these clouds will therefore be required.
+The clouds that JAAS supports are: [Amazon AWS][upstream-aws], [Google GCE][upstream-gce], and [Microsoft Azure][upstream-azure].
+You will therefore need an account on one of these clouds in order to use JAAS.
+Note that Juju itself supports many more [clouds][clouds].

+The use of JAAS does not preclude the use of the command line *client* for managing Juju.
+Anything you do in JAAS is transparent to the Juju client, and vice versa, providing the same controller is being used.
+We'll provide insight into this along with a crash course on client usage.

+## Log in to JAAS

-You will also need an [Ubuntu SSO account][ubuntu-sso] in order to authenticate with JAAS.
+Ensure you have an [Ubuntu SSO account][ubuntu-sso] before contacting JAAS.

-### Log in to JAAS

-[Log in to JAAS][jaas-login] now.
+[Log in to JAAS][jaas-login] now!

-### Create a model
+## Configure a model

 Applications are contained within *models* and are installed via *charms*.
-Create your first model by pressing the "Start building" button.
+Configure your model by pressing the "Start a new model" button.

 <style>
 table th, table td {